SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

 # Delete any PVCs related to my-pubsubplus-release
 ```

+Note: ensure to delete existing PVCs if reusing the same deployment name for a new deployment.

 ## Configuration

 The following table lists the configurable parameters of the Solace chart and their default values.